imagineLife/big-site/content/mongo/performance/indexOps/query-plans.md

 On a first query:

-- review the available indexes on the collection
+- review all available indexes on the collection
 - planner IDs available indexes to fulfill the query.
 These are `candidate indexes`
 - from the candidate indexes come `candidate plans`
 - An `empirical query planner` takes over
   - a trial period for each candidate plan is executed over a short period of time
   - the thing knows which was best
-    - most records rasted
+    - most records the fasted
     - correct answers first
 - explain shows the winning plan
 - CACHE the winning plan for future queries to take advantage of